 Change socks often and do whatever you do to protect your feet from blisters from the start not just after they start to go wrong.

 Waterpoof socks can help but can also be sweaty and double layers of socks can stop moisture escaping from your feet too.
 Find out what works for you.

 Most importantly you need to recognise issues early and fix them as feet will take you out of the race very quickly if not managed well.

-Navigation - Do not understimate it, it something a friend of mine calls "Rural Technical" which means its constant Nav with fields and gates and forests and hills and always navigating and concentrating. this takes more out of you than navigating in open country sunch as the Lakes or Moors.
-There is no picking a bearing and following it for an hour or aiming towards a hill then relaxing. its always there and you will go wring many times and when tired or its dark its event harder (see point above).
+Navigation - Do not understimate it, it something a friend of mine (Dan Connors) calls "Rural Technical" which means its constant Nav with fields and gates and forests and hills and always navigating and concentrating.
+This takes more out of you than navigating in open country such as the Lakes or Moors.
+There is no picking a bearing and following it for an hour or aiming towards a hill then relaxing.
+Its always there and you will go wrong many times and when tired or its dark its even harder (see point above).

 Here's where I will try to answer those questions that keep repeating themselves or need clarification.